-So, what this means, is that if you are single, you will need to have itemized deductions of more than $12,400, or you will just take the standard deduction.
+So, what this means, is that if you file as a single taxpayer, you will need to have itemized deductions of more than $12,950, or you will just take the standard deduction.

 The other things that can be included in your itemized deductions are things like mortgage interest + real estate taxes, charitable contributions, state income taxes paid, and some medical expenses, all of those with their own limitations.

-If you are single and don’t own a home, in many cases it would work much better for you to take the standard deduction.
+If you file as a single taxpayer and don’t own a home, in many cases it would work much better for you to take the standard deduction.
 And then, there’s no tax deduction given for any charitable contributions you make.